chungchihhan/ollamalit/README.md

 ## Start the application

+6. (Optional)Prepare your data:

+   - put you some pdf files you want to read in the folder named `rag-files`
+   - put gguf files that you have downloaded in the folder named `gguf-files`, you can dowmload gguf files from huggingface.

-6. Run the command in the terminal:
+7. Run the command in the terminal:

    ```bash
    streamlit run hello.py